 Want to move away from the cityscapes, and enjoy some fresh air, coastal views?
 Add Al Kout Beach to your list of places to visit in Kuwait.
 While the vibe’s super chilled, and the area has many chic and funky restaurants/cafes and hotels, it is an ideal place to unwind and relax.
 Also, don’t forget to go see the dancing water fountain show – which usually happens at night in front of the Al Kout Market.
 It’s worth staying back to enjoy the show.
 The best time to visit would be the spring and summer.

-Travel through time at the Kuwait Red Fort (a.k.a Red Palace)
+Travel Through Time at the Kuwait Red Fort (Red Palace)

 Drop by the Historical, Vintage & Classic Car Museum